OndrejValla/z-o-photo-album/README.md

 4. Two smiling faces and heart from https://fontawesome.com.
 Little feature changing color while typing the message, by using keydown, keypress and keyup functions.
 5. The footer - Home Gallery Contact Us and Social links buttons.

 - Moments to remember... page (random.html) contains:
 1. Top Navbar changing to burger nav on smaller devices.
 2. Heading: Click *star* for the random image
 3. Blue window with a yellow star.
 After the yellow star is clicked, a random picture display.
 4. The footer - Home Gallery Contact Us and Social links buttons.

+- Slideshow page (slideshow.html) *Created FOR MY USE, please see **User story 6** for more details.
+Thanks.
+  I created this page FOR MY USE.
+It can be accessed by direct link [https://ondrejvalla.github.io/z-o-photo-album/slideshow.html](https://ondrejvalla.github.io/z-o-photo-album/slideshow.html) or by clicking the hidden button located under random picture, in Moments to remember page (random.html).

 ### Wireframes: